redis/redis-py/README.rst

 name and the callback.
 Callbacks added in this manner are only valid on the instance the callback is added to.
-If you want to define or override a callback globally, you should make a subclass of the Redis client and add your callback to its REDIS_CALLBACKS class dictionary.
+If you want to define or override a callback globally, you should make a subclass of the Redis client and add your callback to its RESPONSE_CALLBACKS class dictionary.

 Response callbacks take at least one parameter: the response from the Redis server.
 Keyword arguments may also be accepted in order to further control